openfheorg/openfhe-development/docs/static_docs/Contributing.md

   * Use Git's history-rewriting features (i.e., `git rebase -i`; see https://help.github.com/articles/about-git-rebase/) to organize your commits and squash "fixup" commits and reversions.
-  * Do not merge your branch with `master`.
-If needed, you should occasionally rebase your branch onto the most recent `HEAD` commit of `master`.
+  * Do not merge your branch with `main`.
+If needed, you should occasionally rebase your branch onto the most recent `HEAD` commit of `main`.
   * Periodically run the test suite (`make testall`) to make sure that your changes are not causing any test failures.
 * Major additions may require changes to the OpenFHE CMAKE files.
 Refer to the wiki page [Use-of-CMake-in-OpenFHE](https://openfhe-development.readthedocs.io/en/latest/assets/sphinx_rsts/intro/installation/cmake_in_openfhe.html)